emirhantavus/ecommerce-django-rest-api/users/test_scenarios.md

 ### 1.Registration
 - Ensure a user can register with valid credentials.
 - Validate password strength requirements.
+- Test registration with missing fields.
+- Test registration with empty strings.

 ### 2.Login
 - Ensure a user can log in with valid credentials.
 - Test login with incorrect password (should fail).
+- Test login with missing fields.

 ### 3.Profile Management
 - Ensure a user can edit their profile.